 Some organisations think sending out birthday emails or using first names is enough to personalise communication.
 However, it isn’t.
 Research by Pure360 found that basic personalisation isn’t effective.
 Only 7% of the respondents would want to encourage by brands if they used their first names.
 Only 8% of them would respond positively to a birthday email.

 The underwriting process will be greatly enhanced by automation in motor, home, life, and health insurance sectors.
 Not only will it be more thorough and time-saving, but it can also highlight key considerations for human decision-makers.

 This ease and efficiency will greatly play to the advantage of AI underwritten premiums and will skyrocket the technology from $1.3 bn to $20 bn globally by 2024.

 The global shift towards using online tools for business

 A shift towards AI technologies is already happening.
 According to Forbes, globally, 80% of businesses will be using chatbots very soon.
 The mighty Google is also powered by AI-driven natural language processing and natural language understanding technology.

 The insurance industry can be called an exception since it has been slow, even in the adoption of already thriving Cloud technologies.
-But, if it is to keep pace with changing consumer demands and truly be of value, then it will need to adopt AI technologies- automated insurance solutions in their case- very quickly.
+But, if it is to keep pace with changing consumer demands and truly be of value, then it will need to adopt AI technologies- Spixii solutions in their case- very quickly.

 The biggest benefit of these solutions is the ease they provide to the user.
 Anyone can get insured anywhere on the globe.
 And best of all, they can choose you as their consistent insurance provider.
 Making a claim is also easy and efficient since these solutions allow one to share visuals of the damage done.
 There is no back and forth between the claimant and the sales team.
 This reduces operational costs as well and allows the damage to be taken care of in a timely fashion.